Ready to dive deep and grow from within?

 How is therapy with me different?

-This is why I have studied and trained in psychotherapy modalities that facilitate not just insight in your mind, but also change in your heart and bones.
+This is why I have trained in psychotherapy modalities to help you fill in all those gaps in an integrated way.
+I want to facilitate not just insight in your mind, but also transformation in your heart and bones.

-I treat each person as unrepeatable, and I know your circumstances are unique.
-I seek to understand you as a whole person and to understand the cultures and systems you developed in, the worldviews you hold, and within your current stage of life.
+I seek to understand you as a whole person and to understand the cultures and systems in which you developed, the worldviews you hold, and where you are within your current stage of life.
+And I treat each person and each therapeutic process as unrepeatable.

 Am I the right therapist for you?